vanessadean/giphy-moods/README.md

 @photos = gipher.search("happy")
 ```

-to your the `'\'` route in your application controller.
+to the `'/'` route in your application controller.
 Now we've got some `@photos` that we can display in `index.erb`.
 That file is in which directory?
 Did you say views?

 **Step 2** - On to the V in MVC.
 We've got `@photos` - an array of image urls - and we want to display each of these images in `index.erb` (for now).
 You know how to do that!
 Now go do it.